Four Seasons Resort Hualalai: Design

 Hill Glazier Architects designed two-story bungalows arranged in the shape of a crescent, forming a kipuka.
 The "low-scale post-and-beam structures" of ancient Hawaiian villages influenced the style, incorporating "broad overhangs, exposed eaves, and loosely defined interior and exterior spaces".
 Structures and hotel services were designed as "open-air pavilions with unobstructed views of the Pacific Ocean".
 To add authenticity, Honduran Mahogany, koa, bamboo, and teak were used in the exterior and interior.
 Rooms are furnished in Hawaiian-style decor, with the addition of Native Hawaiian bedspreads.
 Landscape design was completed by Bill Bensley Design Group of Thailand.

 After almost eight years of planning, development, and construction, the resort opened in September 1996.

 Features

 Hotel

 Guest services selects employees for the resort after subjecting them to at least five different interviews.

 Restaurants

-The hotel currently has three restaurants: Hualalai Grille, Ulu Ocean Grill + Sushi Lounge, and Beach Tree Bar & Lounge.
-Menus typically feature Big Island-grown and raised items such as avocado, goat cheese, red and yellow tomatoes, mushrooms, lobster, white organic honey, and baby abalone.
+The hotel currently has four restaurants: Miller and Lux, Ulu Ocean Grill + Sushi Lounge, Beach Tree Bar & Lounge, Residence Beach House.
+Menus typically feature Big Island-grown and raised items such as avocado, goat cheese, red and yellow tomatoes, mushrooms, lobster, fish, organic honey, and abalone.

-Alan Wong directed the Hualalai Grille from 2003 to 2008, and was followed by executive sous chef James Ebreo.